-- Six of the pharmacies are commissioned to provide the level 1 service in 2021/22. - It is up to the care home to choose which, if any, pharmacy it wishes to work with in relation to medicines. - Care homes will have chosen to work with out of area providers. - The service is currently under review due to the low take-up. - Eight of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
+- Five of the pharmacies are commissioned to provide this service. - It is up to the care home to choose which, if any, pharmacy it wishes to work with in relation to medicines. - Care homes will have chosen to work with out of area providers. - The service is currently under review due to the low take-up. - Eight of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
 Two said that they do not but could make adjustments.